 Argument P1: In current specification, no information will be provide from AMF to SMF to help differentiate the case of keep PDU context in SMF.

-Argument P2:
+Argument P2: In current specification, SMF is not made aware whether the slice is allowed or partially allowed when it receives the deactivation from NG-RAN.

 Q1: companies are invited to show view on whether to support the proposal.